-- Joel Roberts Poinsett, the first U.S Ambassador to Mexico and a U.S Congressman, is credited as the first person to introduce poinsettias to the United States after discovering them in Mexico.
+- Joel Roberts Poinsett, the first U.S ambassador to Mexico and a U.S congressman, is credited as the person who introduced poinsettias to the United States, after discovering them in Mexico.

 - Poinsettias were given the name “poinsettia” by William Prescott.
-After learning the story of Joel’s findings, Prescott renamed the plant after him.
+After learning the story of Poinsett’s findings, Prescott renamed the plant after him.

-- Speaking of Joel Roberts Poinsett, December 12th has been named Poinsettia Day in his honor; December 12th is the day that Mr. Poinsett passed away.
+- Speaking of Poinsett, Dec.
+12 is known as Poinsettia Day in his honor; Dec.
+12 is the day that Mr. Poinsett died.

-- Though they are most notably found during the holidays, poinsettias can bloom again after the season is over which makes them perennials!
+- Though they are most commonly seen around the holidays, poinsettias can bloom again after the season is over, which makes them perennials.
 However, getting them to do so requires a ton of care throughout the spring and summer.

 - Contrary to popular belief, poinsettias are not poisonous.
-Research shows that a child would have to eat more than 500 leaves in order to experience really serious effects, but that’s not to say that it won’t make you sick.
-To be safe, it’s best to keep poinsettias away from children & pets.
+Research shows that a child would have to eat more than 500 poinsettia leaves in order to experience really serious effects — but that’s not to say they’re completely harmless.
+To be safe, it’s best to keep poinsettias away from children and pets.